Eleee28/VHDL_projects/README.md

 In this repository you will find several VHDL projects along with simulation and constraint files to test their functionality by simulating them or on a Basys 3 FPGA Board.

+## Encoder
+Implementation of an **encoder** + Simulation file

+## Lowest number
+Implementation of a system that receives as input 16 2-bit numbers and returns the lowest number.
+It is designed in a structural way, the lowest_num entity consists of 15 cells that are implemented using a **Comparator** and a **Multiplexer**.
+Simulation files are included.

 ## Lab 1

 Lab 1 consists of an introduction to VHDL and the GUI of Vivado.